- BY Colin Yeo

 Some idiots will claim that refugees becoming homeless just goes to show how they are a drain on public resources.
 If we keep them waiting for years in remote locations, prevent them from working during that time and do everything in our power to prevent them integrating and then give them virtually no notice they are to be granted status and evicted from their accommodation, of course they are going to struggle even more than they might have otherwise.

 Local authorities need urgent funding.
-Central government should allow refugees to find jobs if they’ve been waiting for longer than six months, given them a longer notice period before evicting them from asylum accommodation and offer an integration package, for example including language and career training.
+Central government should allow refugees to find jobs if they’ve been waiting for longer than six months, permanently give them a longer notice period before evicting them from asylum accommodation and offer an integration package, for example including language and career training.

 Asylum appeals incoming

-However, because of the sheer number of decisions being made, there are also now a lot of asylum seekers being refused asylum: 33,250 in the six months to March 2024.
-We have already seen that the number of asylum appeals being lodged has increased significantly and in the six months to March 2024 the First-tier Tribunal received 22,928 asylum appeals.
+However, because of the sheer number of decisions being made, there are also now a lot of asylum seekers being refused asylum: 29,189 this year, up to the end of September.
+We have already seen that the number of asylum appeals being lodged has increased significantly and in the year ending September 2024 the First-tier Tribunal received around 30,000 asylum appeals.

-We might expect the appeal success rate to fall somewhat as the initial application success rises but there is no evidence of that happening yet (the Home Office has not published data later than 2022 on this).
+We might expect the appeal success rate to fall somewhat as the initial application success rises but there is no evidence of that happening yet (the Home Office has not published data later than March 2023 on this, apparently due to “ongoing work on a new case working system”).

 The appeal backlog is growing.
-The average time it takes for the First-tier Tribunal to decide an asylum case was 39 weeks in the period January to March 2024.
-This is up from 29 weeks prior to the pandemic and we can expect it to increase substantially from this year as the additional appeals work their way through the system.
+The average time it takes for the First-tier Tribunal to decide an asylum case was 42 weeks in the period July to September 2024, up from 39 weeks for January to March 2024.
+We can expect that to continue to increase as the additional appeals work their way through the system.
 It was inevitable that the asylum caseload at the tribunal would increase as a result of increased Home Office decision making but it seems this has not been matched by increased resources for appeals.

 There is a further problem which exacerbates the situation: there are no lawyers left.
 That’s because legal aid rates are so low that lawyers cannot afford to do the work any more.
 This may well be a cause for celebration for some, but it risks serious unfairness and causes significant problems to the tribunal system.

 Already, even before the increase in the number of appeals being lodged, around half of asylum seekers were unable to find a legal aid lawyer.
 That proportion is going to fall.
-We don’t grow on trees and even if funding were improved it would still take time to expand the pool of available legal aid lawyers.
+We don’t grow on trees and the recent announcement of an increase does not seem likely to take effect any time soon.
+Even once it does, assuming it is sufficient to enable the sector to grow rather than merely to slow the decline, it will take time to expand the pool of available legal aid lawyers.

 The lack of lawyers means that many asylum seekers will go unrepresented.
 As well as being unfair and risking bad outcomes, including return of refugees to situations of persecution, it builds in additional delays and will make it much harder to reduce the appeal backlog.
 It takes a lot longer for judges to deal with appeals where there is no lawyer involved.